gnembon/fabric-carpet/docs/scarpet/Full.md

 also be represented as a block, in this case the search box will be centered on the middle of the block, or an entity - in this case entire bounding box of the entity serves as a 'center' of search which is then expanded in all directions with the `'distance'` vector.

-In any case - returns all entities which bounding box collides with the bounding box defined by `'center'` and `'disteance'`.
+In any case - returns all entities which bounding box collides with the bounding box defined by `'center'` and `'distance'`.

 entity_area is simpler than `entity_selector` and runs about 20% faster, but is limited to predefined selectors and cuboid search area.